Looking for the latest edition of Superkids?

 Superkids

-The Superkids Research Base
+The Superkids Reading Program Research Base

 To prevent students from ever falling behind and greatly reduce the need for intervention, The Superkids Reading Program provides an effective primary-grades curriculum for teaching reading and writing.
 Getting it right the first time with evidence-based instruction is critical.